f5/otel-weaver/README.md

   - [X] Search engine for semantic convention catalog.
     - [X] Indexation of span events and links
     - [ ] Indexation of tags

-## Questions
-- Should we make the search command an independent tool?
-- Should we support the equivalent of trace.SpanFromContext(context.TODO()) to get the current span?

 ## Links